[?] Subscribe To This Site

 -Other factors that are important in the development of Unipolar Depression are other medical conditions, dietary problems; poor sleep quality (obstructive sleep apnea is closely linked with depression), seasonal affective disorder (SAD) and postpartum depression.

--There is debate in the psychiatric community, as to whether people really can develop signs of clinical depression without any psychological causes, but rather from biochemical changes alone.
+There is debate in the psychiatric community, as to whether people really can develop clinical depression without any psychological causes, but rather from biochemical changes alone.

 -At this time there is no hard evidence that there is such a biochemical change in the brain that could trigger a unipolar depression.